-- stimulate the growth of a digital economy which is accessible, innovative, open, inclusive and trustworthy, in the service of long-term prosperity and welfare;
+- stimulate the growth of an accessible, innovative, open, inclusive and trusting digital economy for sustainable prosperity and well-being;